RazvanBerbece/COMP3011/README.md

 ## Branch Naming
 In order to keep everything consistent and intuitive, new branches should follow a simple standardised naming structure.

-For instance, a developer might want to work on the Payment service and implement caching.
-The developer would then create a new branch with the name `payment/caching`.
+For instance, a developer might want to work on the Payments service and implement caching.
+The developer would then create a new branch with the name `payments/caching`.

 In general, a branch name would follow this structure: `<service name>/<feature hint>` or `<service name>/<documentation change hint>`.